opentelekomcloud/docs-next/docs/blueprints/by-industry/finance/cloud-particulate.md

 ---
 id: cloud-particulate
-title: "Particulate: Donation Platform on Open Telekom Cloud"
+title: "Particulate: Donation Platform on T Cloud Public"
 tags: [finance, by-industry]
 ---

-# Particulate: Donation Platform on Open Telekom Cloud
+# Particulate: Donation Platform on T Cloud Public

 Around 5,000 people in the Rhine-Main region are already so-called “Radgeber” or cyclist donors: Together with the start-up [Particulate Solutions](#about-particulate-solutions-gmbh), Deutsche Bahn (DB) has developed the platform, which allows every cyclist participating in the campaign to become a donor.
-The technology for the platform is based on the Open Telekom Cloud, Telekom's public cloud offering.
+The technology for the platform is based on the T Cloud Public, Telekom's public cloud offering.

 ## Digital Donation Currency: Cyclists Collect SocialCoins